benchenas/BenchENAS/BenchENAS_python_package/algs/aecnn/README.md

 # aecnn
-This is the code for the paper of [Completely automated CNN architecture design based on blocks](https://ieeexplore.ieee.org/document/8742788).
+This is the code for the paper of *Completely Automated CNN Architecture Design Based on Blocks*.

 ## Dependencies

 - numpy
 - torchvision
 - pytorch

-## Support datasets
-- CIFAR10
-- CIFAR100
-- Customized dataset

-## Cite
 ```
 @article{sun2019completely,
   title={Completely automated CNN architecture design based on blocks},